thermotools/thermopack/addon/pycThermopack/README.md

 ## Linux

-To prepare pycThermopack, a `libthermopack.so` file must be copied to the pyctp folder.
+To prepare pycThermopack, a `libthermopack.so` file must be copied to the thermopack folder.
 This is done as follows:

 ```sh
 # Either